Top three reasons to go hiking in Joshua Tree NP

 Beginner to advanced

-Joshua Tree has so much to offer for any hiking enthusiast!
-The choice is yours to make the most of your day in this unspoiled nature.
-Explore the Wonderland of Rocks consisting of spectacular canyons and maze-like passageways, or hike to the summit of Queen Mountain (5680 ft), the National Park’s second highest peak.
-With many route options from challenging summit scrambles to valley floor trails, there is a path for everyone!
-Join your guide on a perfect customized adventure for you and your group, and explore one of Joshua tree’s most scenic and iconic areas!
+Make the most of your time on Joshua Tree’s stunning hiking trails.
+Explore the Wonderland of Rocks’ spectacular canyons and maze-like passageways, or hike to the summit of Queen Mountain, the National Park’s second-highest peak—it’s your choice!
+Join your guide on a half-day adventure tailor-made for you and explore Joshua tree’s most scenic and iconic landmarks!

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.

-We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re travelling to.
-For more information on COVID-19 measures in Joshua Tree, please refer to Visit California’s COVID-19 travel guidelines and Joshua Tree National Park’s COVID-19 alerts and conditions.
+We also expect clients to respect local regulations and take measures to protect themselves, their guides, and the communities they’re traveling to.
+For more information on COVID-19 measures in Joshua Tree National Park, California, please refer to Visit California’s COVID-19 travel guidelines and Joshua Tree National Park’s COVID-19 alerts and conditions.

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!